Suor/battle-brothers-mods/camps_and_artifacts/README.md

 - do not overwrite huge files both config and bb classes, this used to overwrite changes from vanilla/DLC updates and brought many small issues
 - fixed lindwurm armor and helmet, they now both provide acid immunit and random perk
 - fixed some artifact prices
+- always provide a unique name for an artifact as long as they are available
+- fixed artifact weapons type to not contain Weapon (affected Autopilot)

 ## Compatibility